Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Where numbers expected in CPRD are low and may present a challenge to study feasibility, applicants may wish to consider the following approaches:

-• Use data from GOLD and/or Aurum to increase the sample size
+• Use data from CPRD GOLD and/or Aurum to increase the sample size

-• Use linked data sources for case definition/outcome ascertainment if conditions are more likely to secondary care
+• Use linked data sources for case definition/outcome ascertainment if conditions are more likely recorded in secondary care

 • Revisit the case definition